ftisiot/ftisiot-website/content/posts/kafka_connect_sink_elasticsearch_opensearch_timestamp.md

 - unix time
 ---

-When sinking unix timestamps from Kafka to OpenSearch/ElasticSearch using the dedicated connector, they are not recognized by default as timestamp in the target tech.
+When sinking unix timestamps from Apache Kafka to OpenSearch/ElasticSearch using the dedicated connector, they are not recognized by default as timestamp in the target tech.

 <!--more-->